 - 16. To approve payment to Officers in respect of unpaid Compensation Orders awarded to any officer by an appropriate Court. - 17.
-To approve the financial settlement of all claims or requests for compensation against the Police and Crime Commissioner in accordance with financial regulations.
+To approve the financial settlement of all claims or requests for compensation against the Commissioner in accordance with financial regulations.

-- 18. To approve all requests for financial assistance to officers and staff involved in legal proceedings or inquests except those felt to be significant because: - a. they involve a high profile claimant - b. there is a particular public interest in the case - c. there is a real risk that the Police and Crime Commissioner or Chief Constable will be exposed to serious public criticism or serious weaknesses in the organisation or policies and procedures will be revealed. - 19.
-To authorise, after consultation with the Chief Constable as necessary, the institution, defence, withdrawal or settlement of any claims or legal proceedings on the Police and Crime Commissioner's behalf, in consultation with the PCC Chief Finance Officer if there are significant financial implications. - 20.
-To arrange for the provision of all legal or other expert advice and/or representation required for and on behalf of the Police and Crime Commissioner. - 21.
-The PCC delegates to the CEO, in consultation with the PCC CFO, responsibility for identifying, and disposing of, in the most economically advantageous way, any assets owned by the PCC which are no longer required for the delivery of policing services and/or are no longer economically viable for providing policing services. - 22.
+- 18. To approve all requests for financial assistance to officers and staff involved in legal proceedings or inquests except those felt to be significant because: - a. they involve a high profile claimant - b. there is a particular public interest in the case - c. there is a real risk that the Commissioner or Chief Constable will be exposed to serious public criticism or serious weaknesses in the organisation or policies and procedures will be revealed. - 19.
+To authorise, after consultation with the Chief Constable as necessary, the institution, defence, withdrawal or settlement of any claims or legal proceedings on the Commissioner's behalf, in consultation with the Commissioner's Chief Finance Officer if there are significant financial implications. - 20.
+To arrange for the provision of all legal or other expert advice and/or representation required for and on behalf of the Commissioner. - 21.
+The Commissioner delegates to the CEO, in consultation with the Commissioner's CFO, responsibility for identifying, and disposing of, in the most economically advantageous way, any assets owned by the PCC which are no longer required for the delivery of policing services and/or are no longer economically viable for providing policing services. - 22.
 To authorise, pursuant to s223 Local Government Act 1972, any member of employees of the Commissioner to prosecute or defend or to appear in proceedings before a magistrates court or to conduct any such proceedings. - 23.
-To determine ex gratia payments in respect of loss or damage to the personal property of employees of the Commissioner, in consultation with the PCC CFO. - 24.
+To determine ex gratia payments in respect of loss or damage to the personal property of employees of the Commissioner, in consultation with the Commissioner's CFO. - 24.
 To deal with all claims asserted against the Commissioner, in consultation where necessary and as the case may be with either the Commissioner's Chief Finance Officer, to approve the financial settlement of such claims - 25.
 To institute such proceedings or take such steps as they may consider necessary to secure the payment of any debt due to the Commissioner. - 26.
 To take such steps as they may consider necessary to enforce or comply with any judgment obtained in any proceedings. - 27.
-The PCC expects that the CEO will want to delegate many of the responsibilities that are delegated to them from the PCC.
-The PCC expects that a formal scheme of delegation is put in place, in writing, that is updated annually, is consistent with the contents of this scheme of delegation and consent, the financial regulations approved by the PCC and the Contract Standing Orders approved by the PCC. - 28.
-To enable the most efficient use of the PCC's owned land and buildings the CEO is required to provide a rolling 5 year Estates plan (that is consistent with the PCC's Estates Strategy) incorporating and setting out the CC's estate needs.
-From this plan the PCC will determine the need for any future asset purchases, investments and/or disposals. - 29.
-To enable the most efficient use of the PCC's Information and Communications Technology (ICT) assets the CEO is required to provide a rolling 5 year ICT plan (that is consistent with
+The Commissioner expects that the CEO will want to delegate many of the responsibilities that are delegated to them from the Commissioner.
+The Commissioner expects that a formal scheme of delegation is put in place, in writing, that is updated annually, is consistent with the contents of this scheme of delegation and consent, the financial regulations approved by the Commissioner and the Contract Standing Orders approved by the Commissioner. - 3.5.4 Functions designated to the Chief Finance Officer of the Police, Fire and Crime Commissioner - 1.
+The Code of Corporate Governance identifies the role of the Chief Finance Officer.
+As the adviser to the Police, Fire and Crime Commissioner there is a statutory responsibility to